 St. James in St. James Parish, Louisiana — The American South (West South Central)

-Erected 1961 by Department of Commerce and Industry.
+Erected 1957 by Louisiana Department of Commerce and Industry.

 Topics.
-This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers • War, French and Indian.
-A significant historical year for this entry is 1762.
+This historical marker is listed in this topic list: Churches & Religion.
+A significant historical year for this entry is 1757.

 Location.
-30° 0.936′ N, 90° 50.487′ W. Marker is in St. James, Louisiana, in St. James Parish.
-Marker is on River Rd.
-(State Highway 18) 0.2 miles south of Dept. Of Energy Rd., on the left when traveling south.
+30° 0.974′ N, 90° 50.515′ W. Marker is in St. James, Louisiana, in St. James Parish.
+Marker is at the intersection of River Road (State Highway 18) and Department of Energy Road, on the right when traveling south on River Road.
 Touch for map.
-Marker is in this post office area: Saint James LA 70086, United States of America.
+Marker is at or near this postal address: 6613 LA-18, Saint James LA 70086, United States of America.
 Touch for directions.